-If the argument message is not undefined, the message property of the newly constructed object is set to ToString(message).
-Otherwise, the message own property is set to the empty String.
+If the argument message is not undefined, the message own property of the newly constructed object is set to ToString(message).

 15.11.7.5 Properties of the NativeError Constructors

 The value of the [[Prototype]] internal property of a NativeError constructor is the Function prototype object (15.3.4).